In this lesson we will:

 - Business Critical - Additional security features for highly sensitive workloads.

 Once you have chosen a cloud provider, you will also need to choose a region.
-Typically it will make sense to choose one closest to your applications and users in order to reduce latency, though some organisations might have data locality constriants where they have to store their data in country for legal reasons.
+Typically it will make sense to choose one closest to your applications and users in order to reduce latency, though some organisations might have data locality constriants where they have to store their data in a specific country for legal reasons.

 The choice of cloud and region also impacts the per credit cost.
 For instance, a standard account hosted in AWS eu-west-1 region will cost $2.60 per credit, whereas the same standard account is us-east-1 will cost $2.00 per credit.
-This will also likely be a factor in your decision where to host.
+This could also be a factor in your decision where to host.

-Within the region, your data will be managed securely across multiple "avaialbility zones".
+Within the region, your data will be managed securely across multiple "availability zones".
 For instance, Amazons eu-west-1 region has 3 availability zones or data centres.
 This implementation detail isn't expoed to the Snowflake user, but it is something which will be used behind the scenes to make your Snowflake account resilient.

 There is also an option which is a Command Line Client (CLI) which we can use to access Snowflake through a terminal.
 We can try this here.

 snowsql -e <account_id> -u <username> -p <password>